Gambling Addictive Behaviours and Trauma

 As children unwittingly may assume a similar behaviour, equally there are many people who are turned away from addiction and or consumption of alcohol or drugs, purely by the miseries they have experienced in their own childhood alongside an alcoholic parent or a drug abuser.
 Different individuals pretentiously exposed to the same kind of experiences may gather different messages from them; this still doesn’t stop them from choosing a different path, if they are shown how to do so.

-A gambling activity also present four different categories whereby is a social gambling – associated with friends and acquaintances and a professional gambling where risks are limited and a type of discipline is exercised as not to take any losses, a problem gambling where a sense of preoccupation and narrowing of interest is present, despite adverse conditions in the activity the person will continue the behaviour and last but not least the pathological gambling where aspects of denial, overconfidence and a sense of power of control over it demonstrate a distortion thinking behaviour.
+A gambling activity also present four different categories whereby is social gambling – associated with friends and acquaintances and a professional gambling where risks are limited and a type of discipline is exercised as not to take any losses; problem gambling where a sense of preoccupation and narrowing of interest is present, despite adverse conditions in the activity the person will continue the behaviour; pathological gambling where aspects of denial, overconfidence and a sense of power of control over it demonstrate a distortion thinking behaviour.

 Counselling can help you to heal those emotional wounds that are getting in the way.
 The process of building trust and rapport with your therapist can help you identify specific personal vulnerabilities to relapse, hidden triggers and to devise a plan for the successful maintenance of your recovery.